nbeers22/Calculate-Time-Left-To-Read-As-Scroling/README.md

 ## Demo

-There is a demo.html and demo.css included in the files.
+There is a demo.html/demo.css/demo.js included in the files.
 If you open demo.html in a browser, you can see how it works.
 You can delete these demo files if you like.
+Also, included is a minified version of the JS file.